noahbenson/tuurna/doc/intro/how-to-play.md

 as {term}`Roll` or {term}`Narrator`, is defined in the [glossary](/glossary)
 and is capitalized and linked to its glossary entry whenever that game term is intended.
-When a term is not capitalized and linked to its glossary entry, it should be read using its conventional english meaning.
+When a term is not capitalized and linked to its glossary entry, it should be read using its conventional English meaning.
 For example, conventionally the {term}`Narrator` of the game is considered a player, but in game terms, a {term}`Player` refers specifically to a person who control a {term}`PC`.
 It is thus correct to assert that "The {term}`Narrator` is a player